 - Fruit is considered natures dessert – Fruits contain lots of Fructose, a type of sugar/simple carb.
 Whilst fruits can be nutrient dense and come with varying degrees of good dietary fibre, the guidance to eat fruit and veg everyday is misguided.
 Instead, limit your fruit intake to the occasional hit of sweet nutrient dense snacks a couple times a week, as opposed to lots everyday.

 - White Potatoes and Rice – We have an over-reliance on the white potato.
 The problem is it’s light on nutrients, relatively high in calories (especially when fried) and spikes blood sugar levels in many people quite dramatically.
 Rice too is low in nutrients but high in calories, and is mostly carbs.
-You don’t need to eliminate these foods, but instead think about similar alternatives as your go-to for starchy carbs, with white potatoes and rice being more of a treat as opposed to a daily food.
+You don’t need to eliminate these foods, but instead think about reducing frequency and portion size, and making protein and fat the star of most plates.

 - Other inflammatory Foods – I’ll not get into this within this article, but based on your guts microbiome, certain foods such as peanuts, beans, tomatoes, peppers and chillies can have a negative effect on peoples gut health.
 I’ll offer more insight in a later Article.